mkorthof/wp-html-head-foot/README.md

-# wp-html-head-foot
-WordPress Plugin: HTML In Header-Footer
+# WordPress Plugin: HTML In Header-Footer

 Embed HTML in Header or Footer of Page.
 Uses the Plugin Editor to make changes.
 Uses the Plugin Editor to make changes.